 Stranded Without a Phone is a puzzle RPG simulation liked game for the iPhone and iPod Touch.
 It plays a little like the Sims with a touch of puzzle elements such as combining items and stuff as well as RPG elements such as efficiency in hunting and so on.
+If you are going hunting make sure to bring your best rifle and your spotting scope.
 I love simulation games and Stranded Without a Phone is no doubt a rather interesting and addictive game.
 It is now out for $1.99 at your local Appstore.

 You play as a uniquely shaped old man stranded on an Island.
 The objective of the game is to simply survive for as long as you can until you manage to build a radio device to communicate with a rescue team and thus by doing so win the game.
 So it plays like a life simulation where you have to eat, drink and sleep to stay healthy and fresh.
 There are 4 life aspects of the game which you have to pay close attention to.
 First is the nutrition bar; your character can stay alive with an empty stomach but not for long, remember a hungry person is an angry person.
 Second is the hydration bar; people say you can survive without food but not water, make sure your character is adequately hydrated or watch how he die within a day or two.
 Third is the injury bar; fill this up and watch you bleed/poisoned/whatever death-causing injury to death.
 Lastly and most importantly the health bar; keep this up by resting and filling up both the nutrition and hydration bar.